HighnessAtharva/Blog/content/posts/personal/Book Quotes/The Best Quotes from Witcher Series by Andrzej Sapkowski.md

 tags: ["quotes", "fantasy"]
 ---

+{{< fancylink "Love Reading Fantasy?
+You'll enjoy this collection of quotes from the " "First Law Trilogy" "/posts/personal/book-quotes/the-best-quotes-from-first-law-trilogy-by-joe-abercrombie/" >}}

 ## The Last Wish

 >*You make as good a fisherman as a goat’s arse makes a trumpet.*